d3ltaV/Waste-Sorter/README.md

 # NMH Waste Sorter: Program Description

 NMH Waste Sorter is built by Alan, Joelle, Lorcan, and Siddiqi.
-This program uses a YOLO model fine-tuned on the TACO dataset to determine if an object on camera or in an image is recyclable, compostable, or trash.
+This program uses a YOLO model fine-tuned on the TACO dataset to determine if an object on camera or in an image is recyclable or trash.

 ---